4d-go-mobile/sdk/docs/ChoiceListFromCurrentEntityData.md

 Inside `???ListForm.Storyboard` and `???DetailForm.Storyboard` (xml files)

-Inside user defined attributes of view controller or list view, if there is actions for the table/dataclass or the entity , there is a key `actions` that contains the json of corresponding actions (encoded for XML)
+Inside user defined attributes of view controller or list view, if there is actions for the table/dataclass or the entity , there is a key `actions` that contains the json of corresponding actions with input control definition injected in `choiceList` key (encoded for XML)

 ```xml
 <userDefinedRuntimeAttribute type="string" keyPath="actions">